PuwasalaG/Probabilistic-Forecast-Reconciliation/Simulation/README.md

-#Simulation Study
+# Simulation Study

+- The directory *Base_Forecasts* includes a script for producing base forecasts (including files for doing so on a cluster using SLURM).

+- The directory *Base_Results* stores the output for base forecasts as .rds files.
+These are very large so are not stored on github.

-- The directory *Scripts* includes R scripts.
+- The directory *Data* includes simulated data as .csv files.

-- The directory *Data* includes simulated data.
+- The directory *Generate_Data* includes R scripts that generate DGPs.